michaelfester/docs/docs/reference/components/link-component.md

 - If using the **Row** style, use the menu in **Caption** to select the value from your data to display or select **Custom** to enter a custom value for this field.

-{% figure src="/docs/reference/components/link-component/link-component-configuration.png" caption="Configuring the Link Component on pages" /%}
+{% figure src="/docs/reference/components/link-component/link-component-configuration.png" caption="Configuring the Link Component in pages" /%}

 ## In Apps